llaraspata/HRMQuestionnaireGenerationUsingLLM/README.md

 At the moment we focued on Surveys, that typically lack right/wrong or scored answers.
 Specifically, survey questionnaires are instrumental in gathering continuous feedback and opinions from employees, enabling organizations to monitor and enhance various aspects such as employee satisfaction and potential assessment.

 Given the lack of adequate datasets, we built a new collection of HR Surveys.
 Details about the dataset can be found in the [Data Card](data/README.md).
-We tested two GPT models (GPT-3.5-Turbo and GPT-4-Turbo) with different setting, in order to catch which are the factors that most contribute to an higher survey quality.
+We tested two GPT-3.5-Turbo, GPT-4-Turbo, LLaMa3, and Mixtral with different setting, in order to catch which are the factors that most contribute to an higher survey quality.
 Such details can be found in the [Model Card](models/README.md).
 In our work, we designed a novel framework to automatically evaluate the generated content, due to the limitation of traditional metrics like raw ROUGE and BLEU.
 Thus, our metrics are able to estimate the quality of the surveys in terms of engagement, internal thematic variability, and flow.
 Further details are reported in the [Model Card](models/README.md).